wso2/docs-mi/en/docs/reference/connectors/salesforce-connectors/sf-overview.md

 ## How to contribute

-As an open source project, WSO2 extensions welcome contributions from the community.
+As an open-source project, WSO2 extensions welcome contributions from the community.

 To contribute to the code for these connectors, create a pull request in the following repositories.